Revised – December 2016

 Changing or Updating Information

-Customers who have established online accounts in order to view information and/or conduct transactions related to products or services offered by Broadway Federal Bank may be able to review and update their personally identifiable information financial information after securely logging in to our Website.
+Customers who have established online accounts in order to view information and/or conduct transactions related to products or services offered by City First Bank may be able to review and update their personally identifiable information financial information after securely logging in to our Website.

 “Do Not Track” Signals